APSIMInitiative/ApsimX/Docs/content/Usage/EditFile.md

 The argument immediately following /Edit must be the path to a config file.
 The config file should contain zero or more lines of the form `path = value`.

 The path should be the path to a model or property of a model in the .apsimx file.
-This can be a relative or absolute path.
+This can be a [scoped or absolute path](/development/model/4-pathspecification).
 An absolute path can be obtained by right-clicking on the model in the user interface and clicking "Copy path to node".
 This will copy the path to the model, not to one of the model's properties.
 For example:

 ![Wheat clock image](/images/Usage.EditFile.WheatClock.png)